radical/ctags-msbuild/README.md

 Usage:

 `$ ./bin/Debug/ctags-msbuild -h`

-  This generates `msb-tags` file for vim
+It generates `msb-tags` file for vim, by default.

 In vim: